email@example.com (Mrs Forde and Mrs Manwaring)

 firstname.lastname@example.org (Mrs Clay and Mrs Medcraft)

-Over Easter please practise your 3/4 words and 5/6 words that are in your pink spelling books.
-We will be testing you on these when we return.
+Please continue to practise your 3/4 words and 5/6 words that are in your pink spelling books.
+We will continue to assess you on these over the next half term.

 Please make sure you are up to date in completing your maths revision book.
-We will be re-starting homework in these after Easter.
 The list below shows the pages that should have been completed.
+If you have not completed these, please take the time to do so.

 Number and Place Value - pages 6-10